 If frizzy, dull, and unruly are words that define your hair, this is for you.
 While curly or wavy hair adds to one’s personality, it is often hard to manage and is prone to breakage.
 Hair straightening is one way you can have a frizz-free, manageable mane.

-While heat treatments such as blow drying, ironing, and pressing give the desired outcome, the hair stays straight only until the next wash.
+While heat treatments such as blow-drying, ironing, and pressing give the desired outcome, the hair stays straight only until the next wash.
 Chemical hair straightening is in great demand these days.

 - Mechanism – It is essential that you understand the mechanism and the outcome of the process before going in for hair straightening.
 This procedure affects only the hair shaft and hence newly developing hair shall remain unaffected by this procedure; newly developing hair grows as per its original nature.
 Hence, hair straightening is a temporary procedure and needs to be repeated every 4 – 6 weeks.

-- Side Effects – As hair straightening affects the structure of keratin and the hair fibre, it gives rise to a few side effects.
+- Side Effects – As hair straightening affects the structure of keratin and the hair fiber, it gives rise to a few side effects.
 Side effects vary from person to person and are also dependent on the quality and type of hair.
-Frequent applications of chemical hair straighteners leads to effects such as itching, burns on the scalp, frizzy hair, thinning and weakening of the hair shaft, loss of natural shine of hair, damage to hair texture, greying of hair, hair loss, dandruff, split ends, allergic reactions to chemicals, etc.
+Frequent applications of chemical hair straighteners lead to effects such as itching, burns on the scalp, frizzy hair, thinning and weakening of the hair shaft, loss of natural shine of hair, damage to hair texture, greying of hair, hair loss, dandruff, split ends, allergic reactions to chemicals, etc.

-Hair Expert – Search for an experienced hair stylist.
+- Hair Expert – Search for an experienced hairstylist.
 Discuss with your hair expert the procedure most suitable for your hair type.